 Nelson Mandela declared “The Cuban people hold a special place in the heart of the African people.
 Their contribution to African independence, freedom and justice, goes unparalleled for its principled and selfless character”.

-Fidel has died and Raul is stepping down as the Cuban President and elections are underway to choose a new President.
-There will be change and the future is uncertain but thankfully, there is a determination amongst the people that the revolutionary goals and ideals shall remain.
-We hope you will explore this web site further and learn more of this exceptional country, both its successes and failures.
+Much loved Fidel Castro has passes and Raul Castro has stepped down as the Cuban President.
+Miquel Diaz-Canel was chosen president through a series of elections.
+There will be change and uncertainty but thank-fully, there is a determination amongst the people that the revolutionary goals and ideals shall remain.
+Hope you will explore this web site further and learn more of this exceptional country.

 Our Mission Statement